Rene Cayetano

 Renato "Rene" Luna Cayetano (/tl/; December 12, 1934 – June 25, 2003), commonly known as Compañero, was a Filipino lawyer, television presenter, journalist, and politician.
 He served in the Regular Batasang Pambansa, representing the lone district of the Metro Manila municipalities of Taguig, Pateros and Muntinlupa, from 1984 until its abolition in 1986.
 He then served as a Senator from 1998 to 2003.
+He briefly served as the minority leader of the Senate in 2001 towards the end of the 11th Congress.
 He also hosted the television program Compañero y Compañera from 1997 to 2001.

 He was the father of politicians Pia, Alan Peter, and Lino Cayetano.

 Early life and education

-Cayetano was born Renato Luna Cayetano on December 12, 1934, in San Carlos, Pangasinan, Philippines.
+Cayetano was born on December 12, 1934, in San Carlos, Pangasinan, Philippines.
 He was the eldest son of mechanic Pedro Santiago Cayetano of Marilao, Bulacan and public school teacher Julianna Cabrera-Luna of Pateros, Rizal.

 He graduated from Pateros Elementary School and Rizal High School.
-He earned his bachelor's degree in Political Science and Bachelor’s of Laws degree at the University of the Philippines Diliman and 3 graduate degrees - Master of Public Administration, Master of Laws, and Doctor of Juridical Science at the University of Michigan in Ann Arbor, Michigan.
+He earned his bachelor's degree in Political Science and Bachelor’s of Laws degree at the University of the Philippines Diliman and three graduate degrees - Master of Public Administration, Master of Laws, and Doctor of Juridical Science at the University of Michigan in Ann Arbor, Michigan.

 Legal career

 Rene Cayetano was a founding partner of the Cayetano, Sebastian, Dado and Cruz Law Office, chairman of the House of Delegates and governor of the Integrated Bar of the Philippines, and, with Juan Ponce Enrile, co-founder of the Pecabar (Ponce Enrile Cayetano Bautista & Reyes) Law Offices.

 Cayetano was active in private law practice, handling many sensational cases pro bono.
-He acted as private prosecutor in the Pepsi Paloma rape case, Manila Filmfest Scandal on behalf of Mayor Alfredo Lim, co-defense counsel for Luis Beltran in the libel case filed against him by former President Corazon Aquino.
+He acted as private prosecutor in the Pepsi Paloma rape case, the Manila Film Festival scandal on behalf of Mayor Alfredo Lim, co-defense counsel for Luis Beltran in the libel case filed against him by former President Corazon Aquino, and defense counsel for Enrile in a Supreme Court case where he successfully argued that Enrile's charge of "rebellion complexed with murder" was a non-existent crime.
 Most famous of these cases was the Vizconde case where all the accused were found guilty and sentenced to life imprisonment.

-To reach a wider audience, he hosted Compañero y Compañera, a popular public service program that offers free legal advice to television viewers and radio listeners.
+To reach a wider audience, he hosted the public service program Compañero y Compañera alongside Gel Santos-Relos in the 1990s.
+Initially airing on the radio station DZMM from 1994 to 1997, it offered free legal advice to television viewers and radio listeners.